 Playing the role of Stanley Kowalski, Brando had to describe the Napoleonic Code.
 Later in his career he would play the role of Napoleon in Désirée (1954).

-Was 30 years old when he won his first Oscar for On the Waterfront (1954) in 1955, making him the youngest Best Actor winner.
+He won his first Oscar for On the Waterfront (1954) on 30 March 1955, four days before he turned 31, making him the youngest Best Actor winner.
 He held the record for 23 years.

 In late 1959, it was suggested that he might play William the Conqueror in an epic film which would be the first Cinerama movie to tell a dramatic story instead of being simply a travelogue.
 Reports suggested that Maria Schell might be his leading lady, that Christopher Fry might write the script and that Laurence Olivier might direct.
 However, the film was never made, and it seems likely that none of these celebrities was actually made any firm offer.
 It was several years more before the first narrative films in Cinerama.